-Citing his Arkansas heritage, Ace Collins defines himself as a storyteller.
+Citing his Arkansas heritage, Christy finalist Ace Collins defines himself as a storyteller.
 In that capacity, Ace Collins has authored more than seventy books for 25 different publishers that have sold more than 2.5 million copies.
 His catalog includes novels, biographies, children’s works as well as books on history, culture and faith.
 He has also been the featured speaker at the National Archives Distinguished Lecture Series, hosted a network television special and does college basketball play-by-play.

 Ace’s first devotional book, Music For Your Heart, was released in late 2013 and earned numerous five star reviews and a fall novel, The Cutting Edge, mixed suspense, romance and intrigue in a tale of survival and victory.
 In the summer of 2013, Ace’s novel from Abingdon, Darkness Before Dawn, earned scores of great reviews and was chosen by several different book clubs and publications as one of the top reads of 2013.
 This novel also made the most inspiring book list on iTunes in July and Hope For Women’s “Top Five Summer Reads.”

 Collins’s publishing history includes the novels Farraday Road, Swope’s Ridge and Jefferson Burke and the Secret of the Lost Scroll for Zondervan, The Yellow Packard from Barbour, Reich of Passage for Bay Forest, and The Christmas Star for Abingdon.
 His fiction writing has covered everything from value-driven plots, to adventures, mysteries, historical stories, sentimental tales and comedy.